GRBegur/Playing_around_with_Frontend_Teck/README.md

-#Brief
+# Brief
-These projects are non responsive so view them at full screen resolution Still in the process of learning new concepts, hence all these projects will be made responsive and interactive in later stages.
+  These projects are non responsive so view them at full screen resolution.
+  Since i am still in the process of learning new concepts, these projects will be made responsive and interactive in later stages.